shizamuru-dev/PasteRevive/README.md

 # PasteRevive

-A fork of the PasteZorn backdoor aimed at python 3.
+A fork of the PasteZort backdoor aimed at python 3.